 If you’re not interested in audience participation then you can switch off the comments feature altogether, or only open it on some of your posts.

 Think of blog entires are your “content” – which can and should be organised.
 For example, a post can have several tags.
-If we stick to the above example of you visiting The Alamo, tags could be “alamo, texas, us, travelling, monument” and many more.
+If we stick to the above example of you visiting a twiddy house rental at The Alamo, tags could be “alamo, texas, house rental, us, travelling, monument” and many more.
 If you continue your journey around the world and write about the Grand Canyon next, you might tag this next post with “colorado, us, nature”.
 So far so good.

 Tags come in handy if you later find that you’ve written hundreds of posts, but now you (or a visitor) want to look only at posts regarding the US.
 Hey presto – both your Alamo and Grand Canyon posts will come up because you’ve tagged them both with “us”.
 Therefore finding things in your content written over a period of time becomes very easy.